 The Media and Film Studies Department offers a range of successful and popular courses in a purposeful and welcoming environment.
-Highly qualified, enthusiastic staff, including a dedicated Media Technician support over 600 students on GCSE Media Studies, AS and A2 Media Studies, Film Studies courses.
-These courses aim to build on and extend enjoyment and knowledge of cinema, television, culture, advertising and other media forms by providing students with the opportunity to study a range of texts, explore production skills and develop media literacy.
+Highly qualified, enthusiastic staff, including a dedicated Media Technician support students on A Level Media Studies, Film Studies and GCSE Media Studies.
+These courses aim to build on and extend enjoyment and knowledge of a range of media forms by providing students with the opportunity to study a number of set texts, explore production skills and develop media literacy.

 For those students interested in a career in the media industry, there is the opportunity to compete for a work experience placement in the second year of the A Levels, working with production companies such as Endemol, Princess Productions and Blink TV.
 Graduates from this placement and other past students working in the media industry regularly return as visiting speakers.

 We have strong links with the British Film Institute Academy scheme with several students accepted on the course over the last five years.
 This provides film making opportunities, workshops with industry professionals as well as access to future BFI courses.

 The Media Studies courses offer the opportunity to study a wide range of set texts and theories.
 The A Level includes study of texts such as Beyoncé’s Formation music video, foreign language crime drama The Bridge and historical texts such as an issue of Vogue from the 1960s and advertising from the 1950s.
 Lessons will include group work, class discussion, note taking and essay writing.
 The coursework component allows students to demonstrate technical and creative skills by creating a cross-media production, such as an extract from a television crime drama with a companion website.
 You will learn how to shoot and edit video using professional editing software.